Dr. Feng Liu

 Professor of Informatics

-Program Coordinator, B.S. in Information Technology and Informatics and B.S. in Software Application Development and Human-Computer Interaction
+Program Coordinator, B.S. in Software Application Development and Human-Computer Interaction

 - B.E., Jilin University

 Dr. Feng Liu earned her master’s degree and Ph.D. in Computer Science from Georgia State University.
 Dr. Liu has presented at numerous computing conferences and has been published in peer-reviewed journals and conference proceedings.
 Dr. Liu’s areas of professional expertise include computer graphics and algorithms, information visualization, real-time Web 3D, real-time platform-independent shading, human-computer interaction, user experience and usability studies, and user-centered applications development.
 Dr. Liu received a UX Certificate from Nielsen Norman Group and an Interaction Design Specialization Certificate from UC San Diego.